abhyaasa/Svadhyaya/README.md

 You may test development releases on iOS (iPhone or iPad) and Android device using the **Ionic View** app.
 Visit the [Ionic View](http://view.ionic.io) site for app download.

-Open the app, create an account (after which you'll receive a welcome email), and request an invitation using that email address.
-Enter the app id sent in your invitation, and select the *Svadhyaya* app.
+Open the app and create an account.
+When logged in, tap the eye icon at upper left and enter the app id sent on request by the developer, or found in the app's `ionic.project` file.
+The *Svadhyaya* app may take a few minutes to download to the viewing app.
+When that is finished, tap on it.
 If a new development version has been released, select *SYNC TO LATEST* and then *CLEAR APP DATA*.
-Then select *VIEW APP*.
+Then select *VIEW APP* and begin using it.

 ## Developers